Violin vs Fiddle: What’s the Difference?

-Fiddles allows for the expression of the player’s personal interpretation of the music.
+Fiddles allow for the expression of the player’s personal interpretation of the music.
 It is the instrument of choice for improvisation, syncopated bowing patterns, and the double and triple stops that punctuate a lot of folk music around the globe.

 When using a fiddle, players will often swap out their standard bridge for one that is a little flatter, to allow the fiddler to slide across more notes with the bow, as is common in a lot of the music styles fiddles are used with.

-In some some traditions, like Appalachian music, some old-time musicians may hold the fiddle just below their collarbone as opposed to under their chin.
+In some traditions, like Appalachian music, some old-time musicians may hold the fiddle just below their collarbone as opposed to under their chin.
 This technique was also used during the Baroque period.

 What is a Violin?

 Violins are primarily used for classical music, though it can be used to accompany jazz, and yes, some folkloric music as well.
 Confused?
 It boils down to the style of playing.
 A violin player is more bound to the music they are playing, there is not as much room to improvise like a fiddler would – even with folk music, the violinist adheres to the music as it was composed.

 Violin music also aims for a cleaner sound, bowing one note at a time, instead of two or three.
 For this, a higher-arched bridge is ideal.
 Since bridges are easy to swap on the instrument, a musician needs only to have two bridges to go between fiddle and violin.

 Most violin lessons are strictly classical, even here in Toronto.
 However, it is possible to find teachers who can incorporate fiddle-style playing into the lesson.